Mines-Little-Theatre/did-someone-say-lean/persist/queries/README.md

 # Database Structure

 Data is persisted in an SQLite database pointed to by the `LEAN_DB` environment variable.
-The database needs to be manually created and populated before the application can be run.
+The application will automatically create this database if the file does not exist.

 ## `kv_props` table

 Store arbitrary values by text keys.

-- **`schema_version`** (integer): The number of the last setup file run against the database.
-The application will not run if this is not exactly what it expects.
+- **`schema_version`** (integer): The number of the last migration run against the database.
+The application can migrate a database with a lower version than it expects, but will refuse to run if the database has a higher version.
 - **`rate_limit_cooldown`** (text): How long rate limits should last, stored as a [modifier](https://sqlite.org/lang_datefunc.html#modifiers). (default: `'1 hour'`)
 - **`fallback_reaction`** (text): An emoji to react with if replying fails or is rate limited.
 - **`gigglesnort_fallback_reaction`** (text): An additional emoji to use if the message would trigger gigglesnort.
 Maybe try that word again in the spam channel??